 Other pieces will need complete rewrites, either because of outdated information or inaccurate references to your website as you've continued to develop and grow it.

-There may also be other types of content that are perfectly fine, but need new (or improved) calls to action.
+There may also be other types of content that are perfectly fine, but require new (or improved) calls to action.

-A great way to see where you need to improve your content is to categorize it into buyer's journey stages.
+A great way to see where you need to improve your content is to categorize it into buyer's journey stages, as in this example:

 Converting it to an in-depth PDF guide for leads could improve your marketing strategy and maximum customer conversions without demanding more content generation.